Minimal genera of open 4-manifolds: Controlling the genus function

+It should not be surprising that when ${\rm H}_2( X)$ has infinite rank, the genus--rank function distinguishes uncountably many diffeomorphism types of smoothings, and these are Stein--Casson if $X$ is oriented.
+The proof merely requires careful bookkeeping.
+More generally, we have the following \cite{MinGen}, where the $\pi_1$--condition again is automatic if $\pi_1(X)$ is finitely generated:

-\begin{thm} Let $X$ be the interior of a handlebody with all indices $\le 2$.
+\begin{thm} Let $X$ be the interior of a 2--handlebody.
 Suppose $X$ has an orientable finite cover $\widetilde X$ with ${\rm H}_2(\widetilde X)$ not finitely generated, and such that $\pi_1(\widetilde X)\subset\pi_1(X)$ has only countably many images under the homeomorphism group of $X$, up to inner automorphism.
-Then $X$ admits uncountably many diffeomorphism types of smooth structures, with the cardinality of the continuum in ZFC set theory.
-There is a family with this cardinality that can be distinguished by their genus-rank functions on $\widetilde X$. \end{thm}
+Then $X$ admits uncountably many diffeomorphism types of smooth structures, distinguished by their genus--rank functions on $\widetilde X$. \end{thm}

-Given the first sentence of the theorem, if ${\rm H}_2( X)$ has infinite rank, then the hypotheses are satisfied with $\widetilde X$ given by $X$ (if orientable) or its orientable double cover, and the proof gives the required cardinality without the ZFC restriction.
-The $\pi_1$-condition again is automatically true if $\pi_1(X)$ is finitely generated, and the smoothings again have Stein-Casson type when $X$ is oriented.